 For those with a little extra budget, building a custom raised platform would be ideal, but if you’re truly stuck on a budget there are some great cheap solutions.

-Consider a car air mattress, camping pads, or even a yoga mat.
+Consider the best car air mattress to sleep well, camping pads, or even a yoga mat.
 This small purchase will make the world of difference in having a warm sleep, because sometime a good sleeping bag won’t be enough.

 Open a Window